Beno7/encoded-relwarc/README.md

 ### FILE_DIVIDERS
 **FILE_DIVIDERS** must contain a comma-separated list of strings.
 The application will then randomly choose one of these to replace indicate an encrypted file.
 Each string must be unique enough to be discernible during the _DECRYPT_ mode.
 If _None_ is provided, the application will default to the value of _======_.
 Strings included in the **FILE_DIVIDERS** variable must neither be included, nor be a substring of an entry in **BACKSLASHES**.
 ### SECRETS
 **SECRETS** must contain a comma-separated list of strings.
-The application will then utilize them to encrypt / decrypt each textual line into / from JWTs.
+The application will then utilize them randomly to encrypt / decrypt each textual line into / from JWTs.
 This variable is required and must not be left blank.
 The number of secrets provided indicates the difficulty of decrypting the encrypted files.
 ### ISS
 A string value indicating the JWT issuer.
 If _None_ is provided, will default to _relwarc_iss_.
 ### AUD